NicoD-SBC/armbian-gaming/README.md

 !
 Only install one wine version.
 Delete ~/wine if you want to install another version. !
 Hidden ./wine will automaticaly be removed.
-I advice to use the x86 7.15 wine version.
+I advice to use the 64-bit version.
 If you want to download another version.
 Put the "bin, "lib" and "share" folders into ~/wine
 And run "wine winecfg"